-After beating estimates last quarter by $0.02, UTi Worldwide (NAS: UTIW) has set the standard for itself.
+UTi Worldwide (NAS: UTIW) came in right in line with the Street's expectations last quarter, but investors are hoping that it will beat them this quarter.
 The company will unveil its latest earnings on Thursday.
 UTi Worldwide provides air and ocean freight forwarding, contract logistics, customs brokerage, distribution, inbound logistics, truckload brokerage, and other supply chain management services.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on UTi Worldwide with seven of 13 analysts rating it hold.
+Buy, sell, or hold?: Half of analysts think investors should stand pat on UTi Worldwide while the remaining half rate the stock as a buy.
 Analysts like UTi Worldwide better than competitor Pacer International overall.
-Two out of nine analysts rate Pacer International a buy compared to six of 13 for UTi Worldwide.
-That rating hasn't budged in three months as analysts have remained unchanged in their opinion of the stock.
+Two out of 10 analysts rate Pacer International a buy compared to seven of 14 for UTi Worldwide.
+Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 91.2% awarding it an outperform rating.
-The community at large concurs with the All-Stars with 91.2% assigning it a rating of outperform.
-Fools have embraced UTi Worldwide, though the message boards have been quiet lately with only 58 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 97.4% assigning it an outperform rating.
+The community at large agrees with the All-Stars with 91.2% granting it a rating of outperform.
+Fools have embraced UTi Worldwide, though the message boards have been quiet lately with only 56 posts in the past 30 days.
 UTi Worldwide's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.